ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 * If we can, cite some of the research that is cited in this guide!
   This gives curious readers a starting point to learn more, and gives credit to the researchers whose ideas we are building on.
-  See the Recommended Resources section below.
+  See the `6.0 Recommended Resources`_ section below.
 * If we are not able to present quantitative results for SGM populations, but have reason to believe that (any of) these populations are especially impacted by the health issues we are studying,